brimdata/zed/docs/lake/design.md

 the journal entry in question, up to HEAD.
 This gives the set of commit tags that comprise a snapshot.

-A data scan may then be assembled at any point in the journal's history by scanning, in key order, the objects that comprise all of the commits while merging records from overlapping objects.
-The snapshot is sorted by its pool key range, where key-range values are sorted by the beginning key as the primary key and the ending key as the secondary key.
+The set of branch pointers in a pool is assembled at any point in the journal's history by scanning a journal that includes ADD, UPDATE, and DELETE actions for the mapping of a branch name to a commit object.
+A timestamp is recorded in each action to provide for time travel.

 For efficiency, a journal entry's snapshot may be stored as a "cached snapshot" alongside the journal entry.
 This way, the snapshot at HEAD may be